tumarkin/edgar/README.md

 identifier from the forms table in the edgar postgres database.

 *edgar* does not currently innately support simultaneous downloads.
-However, it is possible to get this functionality using the command line and the fact taht conditional downloads are delivered in a random order.
+However, it is possible to get this functionality using the command line and the fact that conditional downloads are delivered in a random order.
 For example, to get two downloads simultaneously, open two command shells.
 In each, create an infinite loop that executes a single `edgar download query` command using a small batch size.
+An internal multiple streaming download feature may be added at a later date.

 # Getting help